19hours/sg-statutes/Acts/Income Tax Act.md

 (b) investment income and other income of the shareholders’ fund derived from Singapore or received in Singapore from outside Singapore;

+“insurer” means —

+(a) a company registered under the Insurance Act (Cap.142) to carry on insurance business in Singapore; or

+(b) a person (including a partnership) permitted under the Insurance Act to carry on insurance business in Singapore under a foreign insurer scheme;

+[Act 7/2007, wef Y/A 2005 & Sub Ys/A:2007-ACT-7]

+“investment-linked fund” means an insurance fund for investment-linked policies established and maintained under section 17(1A) of the Insurance Act;

+[Act 7/2007, wef Y/A 2006 & Sub Ys/A:2007-ACT-7]

+“investment-linked policies”, “non-participating policies” and “participating policies” have the same meanings as in the First Schedule to the Insurance Act;

+[Act 7/2007, wef Y/A 2006 & Sub Ys/A:2007-ACT-7]

-“life insurance surplus” means the amount ascertained —
+“life insurance surplus”, in relation to the non-participating fund and the investment-linked fund of an insurer, means the amount ascertained —

 (a) by taking the aggregate of —

-(i) the gross premiums (including consideration paid or payable for the purchase of annuities) from Singapore life policies of any life insurance fund established under the Insurance Act (Cap.
-142) (less any premiums returned to the insured and premiums paid or payable on reinsurance);
+(i) the gross premiums (including consideration paid or payable for the purchase of annuities) from Singapore non-participating and Singapore investment-linked policies of any life insurance fund established and maintained under the Insurance Act (less any premiums returned to the insured and premiums paid or payable on reinsurance);

-(ii) the net decrease between the beginning and ending balances in the actuarial reserves of any life insurance fund established under the Insurance Act relating to Singapore life policies of the period for which the gains or profits are ascertained, both balances being determined at the lower figure derived from the minimum basis under the Insurance Act (Cap.
-142) or such other basis as approved by the Monetary Authority of Singapore thereunder; and
+(ii) the net decrease between the beginning and ending values of the policy liabilities of any life insurance fund established and maintained under the Insurance Act relating to Singapore non-participating and Singapore investment-linked policies of the period for which the gains or profits are ascertained, both values being determined in accordance with that Act; and

-(iii) the investment income and gains or profits derived from the sale of investments and other income, whether derived from Singapore or elsewhere, of any life insurance fund established under the Insurance Act relating to Singapore life policies; and
+(iii) the investment income and gains or profits derived from the sale of investments and other income, whether derived from Singapore or elsewhere, of any life insurance fund established and maintained under the Insurance Act relating to Singapore non-participating and Singapore investment-linked policies; and

 (b) by deducting from that aggregate —

-(i) agency expenses (including agents’ commissions) and management expenses incurred in the production of the income referred to in paragraph (a); and, in respect of a branch in Singapore, a fair proportion of the expenses of the head office of the company;
+(i) distribution expenses and management expenses incurred in the production of the income referred to in paragraph (a) and, in respect of a branch in Singapore, a fair proportion of the expenses of its head office;

-(ii) policy moneys paid or payable in respect of Singapore life policies (less any amount recovered or recoverable in respect thereof under reinsurance);
+(ii) policy moneys paid or payable in respect of Singapore non-participating and Singapore investment-linked policies (less any amount recovered or recoverable in respect thereof under reinsurance);

-(iii) moneys paid or payable on the surrender of Singapore life policies; and
+(iii) moneys paid or payable on the surrender of Singapore non-participating and Singapore investment-linked policies; and

-(iv) the net increase between the beginning and ending balances in the actuarial reserves of any life insurance fund established under the Insurance Act relating to Singapore life policies of the period for which the gains or profits are ascertained, both balances being determined at the lower figure derived from the minimum basis under the Insurance Act or such other basis as approved by the Monetary Authority of Singapore thereunder;
+(iv) the net increase between the beginning and ending values of the policy liabilities of any life insurance fund established and maintained under the Insurance Act relating to Singapore non-participating and Singapore investment-linked policies of the period for which the gains or profits are ascertained, both values being determined in accordance with that Act;

+[Act 7/2007, wef Y/A 2006 & Sub Ys/A:2007-ACT-7]

 “life policy” has the same meaning as in the Insurance Act;

+“non-participating fund” means an insurance fund established and maintained under section 17(2) of the Insurance Act (Cap.
+142) which comprises wholly of non-participating policies;

+[Act 7/2007, wef Y/A 2006 & Sub Ys/A:2007-ACT-7]

 “offshore life business” means the business of insuring or reinsuring the liability under any of the following life policies of any life insurance fund established under the Insurance Act: